dkucinskas/TimeDiff/README.md

 TimeDiff
 ========

-This is console tool for work hours counting.
+This is quick and dirty console tool for work hours counting.

 For example:
 ```